 This “new reality” is realizing that what engaged and activated supporters 10 years ago may not work today.
 For example, with the recent changes to postage prices, a direct mail appeal shouldn’t just be a letter asking for someone to mail a donation in.
 The new best practice is to include elements of your online fundraising campaign on the direct mail to engage both offline and online donors.

 There are two ways to change the way we operate in the social sector.
 First, create a fundraising strategy that incorporates what’s new and trending in the world of online fundraising and donor behavior.
 Second, use a fundraising platform that’s been built with the ever-changing nature of the industry in mind.

-You have to start asking yourself and your team questions to assess if you’re in the right place with online fundraising efforts, or if you need to upgrade to something new.
-We met with our product, operations, and sales enablement teams to curate a list of guiding fundraising software questions that can help you with this process:
+You have to start asking yourself and your team questions to find out if you’re in the right place with online fundraising efforts, or if you need to upgrade to something new.
+We met with our product, operations, and sales enablement teams to curate this list of guiding questions that can help with your process: